-The Council finds that updating the name of the certificate holder in the existing SCAs is consistent with this intent.
+The Council finds that updating the name of the certificate holder and the plant names in the existing SCAs is consistent with this intent.
 The parties to each agreement remain the same, and the terms and conditions of each agreement remain the same.
 The amendments simply serve to ensure that the parties are designated correctly in each agreement.